-If you want to earn additional income and you like the idea of educating others, then you’ll find several opportunities you can pursue on the side.
+If you want to earn additional income and you like the idea of educating others, then you’ll find several opportunities to pursue on the side.

-If you don’t want to do the online path, you can always offer tutoring services on your days off.
+If you don’t want to go the online route, you can offer tutoring services on your days off.
 You can tutor students or adults.
 Along the same lines, you can create and sell study guides for different types of exams.

 8. Telemedicine Doctor

-Being a telemedicine doctor can not only help you earn serious side money, but it’s a gig that has a lot of flexibility too.
+Not only can being a telemedicine doctor help you earn serious side money, but it’s a gig that offers a lot of flexibility, too.

-For physicians who specialize in adult or pediatric care and psychiatry, then telemedicine is probably an option for you.
+For physicians who specialize in adult or pediatric care and psychiatry, telemedicine is a viable option.
 There are a few websites that offer specialty calls, but for the most part, it’s limited to internal medicine, family practice, and pediatric specialists.

 How to Get Started as a Telemedicine Doctor

-The first task you should complete is to verify your contract allows you to work as a telemedicine physician.
-There are contracts that exclude this type of work for you.
+The first task you should complete is to verify that your contract allows you to work as a telemedicine physician, as some contracts exclude this type of work.

-You’ll want to partner with a telemedicine company that has a high volume of calls.
-You’ll also want to verify your malpractice coverage and how it’s handled with each company.
-Lastly, you’ll need access to a great internet and phone connection.
-Since time is money, you don’t want to waste any time on dropped calls!
+Look for a telemedicine company with a high volume of calls and verify your malpractice coverage.
+Lastly, you’ll need to make sure you have a strong internet and phone connection.
+Since time is money, you don’t want to waste any time on dropped calls.

-Consulting can be a rather broad term, but there are several instances where a physician’s opinion and medical expertise is needed.
+Consulting is a broad term, but there are several instances where a physician’s opinion and medical expertise are needed.
 This creates a great opportunity for you to earn additional income in exchange for your time and expertise.

-You could get involved in consulting the medical device companies to provide input on a new, innovative product.
+You could get involved in consulting medical device companies to provide input on a new, innovative product.
 The same is true for a pharmaceutical company.
-There are a great number of companies that rely on the opinions of physicians as they are developing their products.
+A great number of companies rely on the opinions of physicians as they are developing products.

 How to Get Started as a Consultant

-Consulting can be a lucrative way to partner with companies and diversify your income.
-You can get started with consulting by networking with other physicians, as well as any associations you belong to.
-You’ll have to determine your hourly rate or project fee, and then determine how much time you can realistically commit to the consulting each week.
+Consulting can be a lucrative way to diversify your income.
+You can get started consulting by networking with other physicians, as well as any associations you belong to.
+You’ll have to set your hourly rate or project fee, and then determine how much time you can realistically commit to consulting each week.

-No matter which route you choose, when you are a physician it can open up many doors that might not be open to other people.
-Whether you choose the clinical or non-clinical route, there’s no doubt you can find something for your side hustle.
+No matter which route you choose, when you’re a physician it can open up many doors that might not be open to other people.
+Whether you choose the clinical or non-clinical route, there’s no doubt you can find a side hustle.

-And while a physician’s schedule can be quite challenging, it shouldn’t keep you from trying to hit a financial goal with additional income.
-It only means you have to get a little more creative with your time.
+While a physician’s schedule can be quite challenging, it shouldn’t keep you from trying to hit a financial goal with additional income.
+You may just have to get a little more creative with your time.

-If you are ready to take on a side hustle, start by defining how many hours you can realistically devote to it each month.
+- Carve out your time: If you’re ready to take on a side hustle, start by defining how many hours you can realistically devote to it each month.

-Make sure you have your clear financial goals determined too.
+- Set goals: Make sure to establish clear financial goals.
 For instance, if you have $50,000 in student loan debt you want to pay off within two years, then you can break it down per month (roughly $2100 per month).

 Side Hustle Your Way to Financial Success

-Hopefully today we’ve given you several actionable ideas for earning extra income – or at least given you a few sparks for a list of ideas.
-Often the hardest part of earning extra income is finding the time and deciding what you want.
-Once you do those two things, then the next question will be what financial goal do you want to use your additional income towards?
+The hardest part of earning extra income is often finding the time and deciding what side hustle you want to pursue.
+Once you do those two things, then the next question will be what financial goal you want to put your additional income toward.